themany/themany.github.io/_posts/2015-8-22-The Post New Left and Reification.md

 ---
 layout: post
-title: The Post New Left Reification
+title: The Post and New Left Reification
 ---
 *“Make America Great Again! [...]
 I would be the best jobs President that God ever created.
 Let’s get to work!” - Donald Trump*